Programs like Meals on Wheels, Delaware 2-1-1, and General Assistance are available to those in need.

 Volunteer and Donate

-United Way has launched a host of initiatives to help those in need:
+United Way continues initiatives to help those in need:

 United Way Volunteer Portal: Helps coordinate outreach and resources to those in need.
 Also find volunteer opportunities such as food distribution